nikolakrstic99/Photoshop/README.md

 # Photoshop
-Photoshop in C++, Practicum in object-oriented programming.
+Photoshop in C++, Practicum in object-oriented programming, University of Belgrade.
 Image editor for .bmp and .pam format.